Introduction

 How Much Does ACH Payment Processing Cost?

-The internal cost for processing an ACH payment averages at $0.29 (ranging from $0.20 to $1.50) per transaction.
+The internal cost for processing an ACH payment averages $0.29 (ranging from $0.20 to $1.50) per transaction.
 Factors influencing the cost include the bank, the processor or ODFI, and the transaction volume.
 Notably, larger volumes often translate to lower costs per transaction.

 Cost vs. Transaction Volume: